ccxt/ccxt/wiki/Manual.md

 From `BaseError` derives two sub-types family: `OperationFailed` and `ExchangeError` (they also have their specific sub-types, as explained below).

 ### OperationFailed
-NetworkError

-A `OperationFailed` is mostly a temporary unavailability situation, that could be caused by any unexpected factor, including maintenance, internet connectivitiy issues, DDoS protections, and temporary bans.
-This error is a root of all such exception types, that can reappear or disappear upon a later retry or upon a retry from a different location (without need to change parameters in the request).
+<a name="NetworkError" id="NetworkError"></a>

+An `OperationFailed` happens when user sends **correctly constructed & valid request** to exchange, but something temporary problem might be happening during process.
+In such temporary fail cases, you can just wait some time (from milliseconds to minutes) and then retrying can succeed:
+- Rate Limit exceeded
+- exchange might be having a maintenance
+- internet/network connectivitiy issues
+- temporary ban (except "location ban" which is not a "temporary error")
+- DDoS protections
+- "Server busy, try again"...
 Such network-related exceptions are time-dependent and re-trying the request later might be enough, but if the error still happens, then it may indicate some persistent problem with the exchange or with your connection.

 `OperationFailed` has the following sub-types: `RequestTimeout`,`DDoSProtection` (includes sub-type `RateLimitExceeded`),  `ExchangeNotAvailable`, `InvalidNonce`.